 - Science—Earth science, biology, chemistry, or physics

-- Writing and language consist of 4 passages with 44 questions about the following topics:
+Writing and language consist of 4 passages with 44 questions.
+It covers the following topics:

 - Social Studies